Spotting Cashier’s Check Scams and Fraud

 • Verify the amount: A cashier’s check for the incorrect amount could be the sign of a scam in the works, such as an overpayment ruse.

-• Look for security features: Real cashier’s checks use a combination of security features, like color-changing ink, security threads, and watermarks.
+• Look for security features: Real cashier’s checks use a combination of security features, including color-changing ink, security threads, and watermarks.
 While fake cashier’s checks might contain these as well, a check without these hallmarks is an obvious indication of a scam.

 Recommended: How to Build Financial Security